HMC152-Fall2018/assign5starter/README.md

 Outside resources: You may use any pytorch and fastai documentation and general web resources on using the two libraries.
 You should not look at the source code of PyTorch's GRU.

 ### What to turn in
-A notebook named Assignment5.ipynb which is a copy of dickens.ipynb modified to use your new MyGRU class.
+A notebook named Assignment6.ipynb which is a copy of dickens.ipynb modified to use your new MyGRU class.
 Please make sure your notebook includes the output of the training loop so I can see the losses.
 You can adjust the 2nd parameter of learn.fit from 7 to 5 to reduce the number of epochs that are trained.
-You may need to adjust the batch size if you run
+If you run out of GPU memory, you'll want to reduce the batch size.

 ### Suggestions

-* The documentation for nn.GRU is extremely helpful.
+* The [documentation for nn.GRU](https://pytorch.org/docs/0.3.1/nn.html?highlight=gru#torch.nn.GRU) is extremely helpful.
 Pay careful attention to shapes of incoming and outgoing values.

 * The debugger is your friend.
 To use it, import: